 - Return healthy cats back into their community in better condition than they were found.
 This includes spay/neuter services, vaccines, and other necessary treatment needed (flea treatment, ear mite treatment, tooth extraction, etc.).

 - Return friendly cats back to their owners.
-All friendly cats that are returned to their community are returned with a collar and microchip.
-This collar asks the owner to call the shelter and report their cat back as returned.
+All friendly cats that are returned to their community are returned and may have a collar and/or microchip.
+If they receive a collar with a phone number we ask that the owner call the shelter and report their cat back as returned.
 If no call is made, some cats are followed up on by door knocking or flyers in the community.

 - Return feral cats back to their known area.
 Healthy feral cats that are well fed and have treatable medical prognoses are returned to the area where they have a known food source.
 Relocating feral cats to other areas (like barn homes or other colonies) has shown to have less success than returning them to the area they are familiar with.